-[00:24:00] My commitment, like the commitment of most of the conservative Christian church in this country that I dialogue with, is based upon, number one, a belief in the Abrahamic Covenant that God deals with nations in the relation to how those deal with the apple of God's eye.
-We believe in the chosenness of the Jewish people and we believe that what God told Abraham is as binding and as true today as when he said it 4,000 years ago: "I will bless them that bless thee and curse them that curseth thee."
-Beyond that my commitment is based upon a belief in the humanness and the human needs of not just Jewish people in this country, but three and a half million in the state of Israel, who through great hardship and great deprivation have moved into [00:25:00] their land, aligned by their European neighbors, totally misrepresented by the international media, looked upon as everything but human beings by many here in our own country, but who have nevertheless survived everything that debased human nature could throw at it, survived as a strong and a permanent fixture upon this planet.
-It is the American way, as well as the Christian way, to help those who need help and those who sincerely deserve help.
-Historically I believe, and I feel that history supports this, that the land belongs to the Jewish people.
-And I further --(applause) I further believe that Israel is the [00:26:00] best if not the only true friend America has in that part of the world (applause) and that every dollar we spend, our tax dollars in Israel, is the best defense dollar we spend anywhere in the world, for any purpose, and I do not look on our grants to Israel and our loans to Israel as charity, I don't look on them as foreign aide, I look on our monies in Israel as an investment in our well being, in our interest, economic and political.
-And I say to those who disagree that if it were not for Israel and what she does, not just with her money, but her men, if it were not for the Israeli presence, the Soviets would well now own the oil fields [00:27:00] of the Middle East, and we would not be sitting here in an economy that is strong and flourishing, and enjoying all the privileges there from this evening.
+Beyond that my commitment is based upon a belief in the humaneness and the human needs of not just Jewish people in this country but three and a half million in the State of Israel who, through great hardship, great deprivation, have moved into their land, maligned by their European neighbors, totally misrepresented by the international, looked upon as everything but human beings by many here in our own country, but who have nevertheless survived everything that debased human nature could throw at it, survived as a strong and a permanent fixture on this planet.
+It is the American way, as well as the Christian way to help those who need help those who need help and those who sincerely deserve help.

+Historically, I believe, and history supports this, that the land belongs to the Jewish people and I further believe that Israel is the best, if not the only, true friend America has in that part of the world.
+And that every dollar we spend, our tax dollars, in Israel, is the best defense dollar we spend anywhere in the world, for any purpose, and I do not look on our grants to Israel, our loans to Israel as charity.
+I don't look on them as foreign aid.
+I look on our monies in Israel as an investment in our well-being, in our interest, economic and political.
+And I say to those who disagree that if it were not for Israel and what she does not just with her money but her men, if it were not for the Israeli presence, the Soviets would well now own the oilfields of the Middle East and we would not be sitting here in an economy that is strong and flourishing and enjoy all the privileges therefrom this evening.
 We, as Americans, actually owe a great deal more to Israel than Israel owes to us in dollars and cents.
-I therefore stand here as one who is committed to Israel for those and many other reasons, and I can say to you that is where our Christian brothers and sisters stand in the (inaudible)
+We therefore, I therefore stand here as one who is committed to Israel for those and many other reasons and I can say to you that is where our Christian brothers and sisters stand in the main.